 Wall mounting the TV requires special skills and should only be performed by qualified personnel.
 The TV wall mounting should meet safety standards according to the TV's weight.
 Also read the safety precautions before positioning the TV.

-TP Vision Europe B.V. bears no responsibility for improper
+TP Vision Europe B.V. bears no responsibility for improper mounting or any mounting that results in accident or injury.

 Tips on placement